lucadiliello/anlpir-project-2018/README.md

-# anlpir-project-2018
-Project of the ANLPIR course - 2018
+ANLPIR project by Luca Di Liello and Martina Paganin

-Please launch simply with ./main.py
+Please launch with ./main.py